myaleung/exploria-travel-be/README.md

 4. Create the application using a test-driven development (TDD) approach and the NodeJS/Express/MongoDB stack
 5. Create a set of tests that validate the functionality of the backend services using POSTMAN

+### Bonus Task (Strictly optional but would be great!)

+Can you deploy the frontend and backend to cloud services such as Netlify and Render and implement a cloud-based database?

+If you can, provide links to your deployed applications and databases in the markdown file in the `docs` folder.
+This should include a **username** and **password** that can be used to test the deployment.

 ---

 ## Tips